jdpower/enumatech.github.io/_posts/2016-11-01-a-tale-of-two-curves-hardware-signing-for-ethereum.markdown

 features for existing blockchains is not straightforward because of the different algorithms involved.

-The work in this article was used in IDENTIFY, a secure identity management solution from [Trusted Key Solutions](http://trustedkey.com/).
+The work in this article was done on behalf of [Trusted Key Solutions](http://trustedkey.com/) and is used in Trusted Key’s IDENTIFY secure digital identity system.

 # Cryptographic Signatures